Yandex Cloud

 screen05

-• Update or delete the connection.
+• Update or delete this connection.

 • Visualize the datasets using charts and dashboards.